 First of all, it's very important you understand that antidepressants are not "happy pills."
-They're not intended to block-out your pain or totally eliminate your feelings.
+They're not intended to block-out your pain or totally eliminate your difficult feelings.
 They're designed to raise the floor of your depression, so that you're able to get out of bed each morning, and (at least) function in your personal and professional domains.
 If you're feeling depressed you should be engaging solid, responsible help (talk therapy) to assist you with issues that are contributing to your difficulties, so they can be resolved/healed.
 If you're taking antidepressants alone or without doing inner work, it's just like slapping a Bandaid on a deep, bleeding gash--and expecting it to heal.
 That's just wishful thinking.

 I am not a medical professional.
 This article is intended solely for your edification.
 Please do NOT contact me about your drug challenges or difficulties!
 Instead, make a list of your questions and/or troubling side effects, and have a dialogue with your prescribing physician about these concerns as soon as possible.

 Benefits and side-effects from your antidepressants show up pretty quickly.
 Within a couple of days, you should be noticing how your body feels on that medication.
 This business of waiting "six weeks or more" before you notice any positive change, is utter nonsense!
 In my clinical experience, it simply isn't true.
-Full benefit is cumulative--meaning it takes awhile for your body to absorb sufficient levels of the drug you're on, to where you feel considerably better, but to presume that someone with acute clinical depression has to wait over a month to feel incremental improvements, is ludicrous.
+Full benefit is cumulative--meaning it takes awhile for your body to absorb sufficient levels of the drug you're on, to where you feel substantially better, but to presume that someone with acute clinical depression has to wait over a month to feel incremental improvements, is ludicrous.

-I generally like to recommend that people start out with a micro-dose of their antidepressant.
+I generally like to recommend that people ask their physician about starting out with a micro-dose of their antidepressant.
 A gradual initial introduction, say 2.5 to 5 mg's of an SSRI as opposed to a standard beginning dose of 20 mg's is a better way to ease a client into drug support with fewer side effects.
 I'm certain that no medical practitioner would sanction this approach, but many of my clients have had splendid results from following this protocol with their doctor's permission, and some have continued indefinitely on a mini or 'micro-dose' without ever needing to increase their daily intake.
 When the client is monitored closely, maximum benefit can be achieved~ and in the arena of drug therapy, less is often more--unless of course, your physician is attending to acute or suicidal depression.

 If you're taking an SSRI and it makes you feel tired or drowsy, scroll down to the last several paragraphs of this article, where you'll find ways to resolve this extremely common reaction!
 Do it now then come back~ because there are some important things you should learn about your meds here.
 Use this article only as a guideline (an information resource).

 Your antidepressants should start to impact your depression within a few days to a week; if they don't, speak with your doctor.
 If they make you feel more depressed or suicidal, you could be having a paradoxical response to this particular drug, and you should phone your physician immediately, and stop taking it!
-The generic versions of certain antidepressants can be more problematic in this regard, because some tend to be less stable in composition--so when beginning drug therapy, it's really best to start with samples from your physician (if he/she doesn't offer these, be sure and ask!) or buy the name brand.
+Generic versions of certain antidepressants can be more problematic in this regard, because some tend to be less stable in composition--so when beginning drug therapy, it's really best to start with samples from your physician (if he/she doesn't offer these, be sure and ask!) or buy the name brand.
 This will at least give you a frame of reference as to how effective a particular antidepressant can be for you, and whether a generic refill of your Rx might be sufficient for managing your symptoms.
 (A number of different companies manufacture generic drugs; your *drugstore chain* pharmacist cannot control the source of his/her supply month to month, which could have unfavorable consequences for you!)

 Switching to a different drug is generally no problem, particularly if they're in the same family (like with SSRI's and SSNRI's).
 Each Selective Serotonin Re-uptake Inhibitor has slightly different properties, in order to target adjacent symptoms like Obsessive Compulsive features (OCD) and/or anxiety issues.
 This is discussed further down within this text.